Fernando-Lozano/ladderLogic/README.md

 - add and destroy text lines for saving purposes (future)

 ## Potential problems:
+- if performance becomes an issue stop listening on components just to change the cursor
 - storing data from drawing and erasing many lines could become unmanagable.
 Need a way to destroy lines when erasing.
 One possible solution: check this out: https://konvajs.org/docs/events/Custom_Hit_Region.html